Sleeper85/esphome-yambms/documents/README/BMS_JK-B_UART_solution.md

 ### Atom Lite (ESP32-PICO)

+> [!CAUTION]
+> The diagram below does not show the galvanic isolation of the `UART-TTL` connection !

 The GPIOs are preconfigured in the `packages/board/board_atom-lite.yaml` file.<br>
 You need to import this YAML into the main YAML.

 ```
               UART-TTL               RS232-TTL                   CAN BUS
 ┌──────────┐            ┌──────────┐             ┌────────────┐              ┌──────────┐
 │          │<TX------RX>│26      22│<TX-------TX>|            |              |          |